model-checking/kani-verifier-blog/_posts/2022-07-13-using-the-kani-rust-verifier-on-a-firecracker-example.md

 In previous posts, we've mostly used `any` in proof harnesses (the entry point for analysis analogous to a test in unit testing).
 We'll go a bit further here.
-When we look at the `parse` method a good place to think about using `any` is the guest memory `mem`.
+When we look at the `parse` method, a good place to think about using `any` is the guest memory `mem`.
 This is because Firecracker cannot make assumptions about the values returned from reading, which is a good match for symbolic values.
 By writing a verification-version mock of `GuestMemoryMmap` we will be able to verify the behavior of `parse` with respect to any data returned by reading guest memory.
 Of course, it is important to say that this means we will *not* be verifying the implementation of `GuestMemoryMmap` itself.